-Our late son, Ben Wilson, was the inspiration behind Useful Vision when he went blind at the age of 5.
-Like many parents we had a lot of questions, very little support and found it difficult to locate activities that would be enriching and entertaining for Ben.
+Rebecca Wilson founded Useful Vision after her son Ben went blind at the age of 5.
+Like many parents, she had many questions, very little support and found it difficult to locate activities that would be enriching and entertaining for her son.
+Rebecca retired in December 2024 and Useful Vision became part of Healthworks.

 Zak Skinner, whose dad is from Newcastle, was born with Ocular Albinism and Nystagmus.
 Despite his visual impairment, he was determined to take part in a wide range of activities as a keen sportsman.
 He discovered his talent for athletics after attending a Paralympic Development Day in 2015, beginning a journey that would take him to Double European Gold and the Tokyo Paralympics in 2021.
 He reached the final in both his events, the Long Jump and 100ms (both in the F/T13 classification for VI) and is now looking towards the Paris 2024 games.